Marine Pests: Look—Report—Protect

 - Keep a record in a log book of all work done to your boat.

 Every Queenslander plays their part keeping boats free of marine pests

 All it takes is one boat to introduce or spread a marine pest.

-Clean your boat regularly for pests on marine structures and surrounds.
-Items such as:
+Clean your boat regularly looking out for marine pests on structures and surrounds.
+Pay attention to high-risk areas such as: